lawrencerowland/PS-Chat/README.md

 # pdf doc directory
 PDF_DOC_DIR = "./docs" # change as you like

-# upload parameters
+# upload parameters change as you like
-CHUNK_SIZE = 1000 # change as you like
+CHUNK_SIZE = 1000
-CHUNK_OVERLAP = 0 # change as you like
+CHUNK_OVERLAP = 0

-PINECONE_PDF_NAMESPACE = "my-pdf" # change as you like
+PINECONE_PDF_NAMESPACE = "my-pdf"
-PINECONE_GRAPH_NAMESPACE = "my-graph" # change as you like
+PINECONE_GRAPH_NAMESPACE = "my-graph"

 ```

 # Ingest your data
-This could be take a while if you have multiple documents.
+This could take a while if you have multiple documents.
 This function will ingest PDF documents in your folder and also your graph database.
-You can uncommnent the graph ingesting if you only want to upload a new pdf.
+You can uncomment the graph ingesting if you only want to upload a new pdf.

 ```
 python ingest_data.py